 All TD Ameritrade account holders have access to four distinct platforms that carry no platform charges or hidden fees (though the two mobile trading platforms are similar):

 - Web Platform.
 TD Ameritrade’s desktop trading platform features stock screeners, event calendars, watchlists, and tax reporting, giving it a familiar feel to anyone who’s traded through a discount online brokerage before.
 But it does have some TD-exclusive curveballs, including SnapTicket, a sort of portable stock listing that displays details of individual equities at a glance, and a social signals tool that measures real-time changes in stock-specific social sentiment through a Twitter API.
 The Web platform is most appropriate for occasional DIYers (folks who rarely make more than a few trades per week).

 - Thinkorswim.
-TD built Thinkorswim for sophisticated, high-frequency traders.
-Unlike the web platform, Thinkorswim is best for day traders and devoted hobbyists with the means and inclination to spend much of the workday in front of a trading terminal.
+TD built the Thinkorswim platform for sophisticated, high-frequency traders who need powerful analytics and charting capabilities.
+Unlike the web platform, Thinkorswim is best for active traders, day traders, and devoted hobbyists with the means and inclination to spend much of the workday in front of a trading terminal.
 TD Ameritrade has a helpful primer on Thinkorswim if you want to know more.

-- TD Ameritrade Mobile.
+- TD Ameritrade Mobile (Mobile App).
 TD Ameritrade’s basic mobile trading platform is a stripped-down version of the Web platform.
-It has everything you need to make uncomplicated trades on the go.
+Functional on Apple and Android devices, it has everything you need to make uncomplicated trades on the go.